 As a result, HOPE probationers served 48 percent fewer days in prison, on average, than the control group.

-Probationers with drug issues are assigned a color code at the warning hearing and are required to call the HOPE hotline each weekday morning to find out which color has been chosen for that day.
-Probationers whose color is selected must appear at the probation office before 2 p.m. the same day for a drug test.
-Non-drug involved offenders must comply with their conditions of probation and may be required to attend treatment.
-When probationers violate the conditions of probation, they are arrested or an arrest warrant is issued.
+Persons on probation who have drug issues are assigned a color code at the warning hearing and are required to call the HOPE hotline each weekday morning to find out which color has been chosen for that day.
+Persons on probation whose color is selected must appear at the probation office before 2 p.m. the same day for a drug test.
+Non-drug involved persons who commit offenses must comply with their conditions of probation and may be required to attend treatment.
+When persons on probation violate the conditions of probation, they are arrested or an arrest warrant is issued.
 As soon as a probation officer detects a violation, he or she completes a "Motion to Modify Probation" form and sends it to the judge, who promptly holds a violation hearing.

-A probationer found to have violated the terms of probation is sentenced to a short jail stay.
-Upon release, the probationer reports to his or her probation officer and resumes participation in HOPE.
+A person on probation who is found to have violated the terms of probation is sentenced to a short jail stay.
+Upon release, the individual reports to his or her probation officer and resumes participation in HOPE.
 Each successive violation is met with an escalated response (i.e., longer jail stays).

 BJA has selected four sites to implement a strict replication of HOPE: Clackamas County, Ore.; Essex County, Mass.; Saline County, Ark.; and Tarrant County, Texas.
 NIJ selected RTI International to conduct process, outcome and cost assessments using randomized controlled trials.
 In addition, BJA awarded training and technical assistance funds to Pepperdine University and a team lead by Angela Hawken, who was the lead evaluator of the Hawaii program, to assist the sites in setting up and managing their programs.